 In India, Rakshābandhanam is celebrated on the full moon day (Purnima) of the month Shravan (around August), (popularly known as Rakhi).
 On this day, sisters tie Rakhis around the wrists of their brothers or brother-like people.
-The word ‘Raksha’ states protection and ‘bandhanam’ indicate bracelet/thread etc., thus making it an analogy for protection.
+The word ‘Raksha’ states protection and ‘bandhanam’ indicates bracelet/thread etc., thus making it an analogy for protection.
 The brother vows to safeguard his sister in every birth.
-To symbolise this, he allows her to fasten a thread on his wrist.
+To symbolize this, he allows her to fasten a thread on his wrist.
 The sister complies so that he maintains his vow.
 Since time immemorial this tradition is common to keep a brother and sister in a relationship.
 The rakhi is a symbol of the virtue of a relationship between a sister and brother.

-Just as the brother is bound by a promise to protect the sister after getting a string tied onto his wrist, the sister too prays to God for his protection.
+Just as the brother is bound by a promise to protect the sister after getting a string tied onto his wrist, the sister prays to God for his protection.

 The Vedic Rakhi

 In old times, akshata (Unbroken rice grains) were enclosed in a white cloth, which was tied with a silk thread as rakhi.

 Akshata is all-encompassing and the silk thread has the potential to quickly transmit sattvik waves.
 Thus, rakhi is created from akshata and silk thread.
 When the sister fastens the rakhi on her brother’s wrist, the waves of spiritual energy in the sister are transmitted to the brother.
 This initiates the Suryanadi (Sun channel) in the brother, and the Deity Shiva Principle in him is awakened.
 This deteriorates the Raja-Tama particles into the environment.

 There is a special method advised on how to fasten a Rakhi in ‘Dharmasindhu’ and ‘Nirnayasindhu’.

 A. A short wooden seat is positioned for the brother to sit on.